Using the Registry for Research

 Reasons for requiring Research Support from the Registry

-- Launching a Study (may require additional local ethical approval)
+- Performing a study (may require additional local ethical approval)

 Procedure for obtaining Registry data for Research

-From April 2016, searching the Registry for data at centres other than the user’s own centre will only be possible by the project management team.
-Depending on the amount of work involved these searches will incur a small fee and researchers are advised to contact Jillian Bryce for further information.
+Searching the Registry for data at centres other than the user’s own centre is only possible by the project management team.
+Depending on the amount of work involved data searches will incur a small fee and researchers are advised to contact Jillian Bryce for further information.

 The I-DSD office can provide more extensive study support depending on the investigator’s needs and may include:-